 The Rocky Mountains in Canada

-The Rocky Mountains, or simply the Rockies, are a world famous mountain range starting in Canada, at Liard River, which lies at the northern end of British Columbia, and stretching till the Rio Grande River in New Mexico in the south-western part of the United States.
+The Rocky Mountains, or simply the Rockies, is a world-famous mountain range starting in Canada, at Liard River, which lies at the northern end of British Columbia, and stretching till the Rio Grande River in New Mexico in the southwestern part of the United States.
 They derive their name from a translation of what they were known as in one of the indigenous languages of Canada.

 Tourists can explore the Rockies Mountains by visiting these parks and participating in such activities and sports as hiking, camping, mountaineering, fishing, biking, skiing, snowboarding, etc. Here is a list of the five national parks in Canada which are situated in the Rocky Mountains and from where you can witness the scenic landscapes these mountains have to offer.
 Your Canadian vacation won’t be complete till you have visited at least one of these national parks nestled amongst the Rockies.